-Although it’s always a good idea to consult with a doctor before beginning any new regimen, people who suffer from menstrual pain often report achieving relief via these very old practices – and one of the oldest is new again, owing to a recent bout of sanity in the legal realm.
+Although it’s always a good idea to consult with a doctor or OB-GYN (Doctor of Obstetrics and Gynecology) before beginning any new regimen, people who suffer from menstrual pain often report achieving relief via these very old practices — and one of the oldest is new again, owing to a recent bout of sanity in the legal realm.

 Cannabis and cramps: the mother of them all

-Cannabis and hemp have been part of the human pharmacopoeia for untold hundreds of years.
-Persian texts from the 9th century AD specifically describe cannabis’ effectiveness for uterine cramps, and sixteenth-century Chinese texts also recommend the use of cannabis for menstrual disorders.
+Cannabis and hemp have been part of human pharmacopeia for hundreds of years.
+Persian texts from the 9th century AD specifically describe cannabis’ effectiveness for uterine cramps, and sixteenth-century Chinese texts also recommend cannabis for menstrual disorders.
 And more recently, even Queen Victoria was famously prescribed cannabis for her problem periods, with her personal physician writing in The Lancet that cannabis “is one of the most valuable medicines we possess”.